 93% of people think that the preservation of traditional orchards is important – with 87% specifically supporting raising the minimum juice content of cider to help halt the decline of orchards.

-Around 80% of Britain’s cider makers are currently small producers – you can find over 450 of them over on our real cider producers map!
+Around 80% of Britain’s cider makers are currently small producers – over 450!

 Browse the links to learn more about how CAMRA promotes real cider and perry, or head to our Learn & Discover platform to find everything you need to become a cider expert.